 Please note: Due to the current situation with Covid 19 the APM are offering remotely proctored online exams for all candidates.
 Delegates attending this class remotely will sit their online exam on the final day of the class at 14.30.
 You will receive an email from QA’s Exam administration team advising the exam detail and the technical requirements/exam guidance and rules.
 Once processed, you will receive an email directly from the APM confirming the details of the exam session and a link to access the online test.

-Please note, this course does not include the exam in the cost.
-To book the exam and take it at the end of your course please book on course code APMP4P2-EX with one of our team.
+Please note, this course does not include the exam in the cost for events before 5th October 2020.
+To book the exam and take it at the end of your course please book on code APMP4P2-EX with one of our team.

 What is the APM PMQ for PRINCE2 Practitioners?